Montclair Kimberley Academy: Awards and recognition

-In 2013, MKA was recognized as an Apple Distinguished School for its use of technology in education.
+For 2013–15, MKA was recognized as an Apple Distinguished School for its use of technology in education.

 In 2009, Montclair Kimberley Academy was voted Best NJ Private School by parents in Bloomberg Businessweek.

 In 2010, the school was designated a Johns Hopkins School of Excellence.

 In 2003, Montclair Kimberley Academy was recognized as a National School of Character by the Character Education Partnership, one of ten schools selected nationwide.

 Montclair Kimberley Academy was recognized by the US Department of Education as a Blue Ribbon School for 1999–2000, and the Upper School was also recognized as a Blue Ribbon School for 1994–1996.